5hubham5ingh/WallWiz/README.md

   - `setTheme(filepath, execAsync)`: Applies the theme based on the generated configuration file and uses the provided `execAsync` function for asynchronous command execution.
   - `getThemeConf(colorHexArray)`: Generates a theme configuration file from an array of colors and returns it as a string.

-- **Wallpaper Daemon Handler**: The script located in `~/.config/WallWiz/wallpaperDaemonHandler.js` should also export a default class with a mandatory `setWallpaper(wallpaperPath, execAsync)` method to apply the selected wallpaper.
-This script also receives the `os` and `std` modules from QuickJS for system-level operations.
+- **Wallpaper Daemon Handler**: The single script located in `~/.config/WallWiz/` should also export a default class with a mandatory `setWallpaper(wallpaperPath, execAsync)` method to apply the selected wallpaper.
+- All the scripts receives the `os` and `std` modules from [QuickJS](https://bellard.org/quickjs/quickjs.html), in the class's constructor, for system-level operations.

 Prewritten extensions can be downloaded from the project's GitHub repository.